istio/istio.io/content/en/docs/setup/upgrade/in-place/index.md

 ## Steps to downgrade to a lower Istio version

 You can use `istioctl upgrade` to downgrade to a lower version of Istio.
-Please notice that you need to use the `istioctl` binary corresponding to the lower version (e.g., 1.6.5).
-The process steps are identical to the upgrade process mentioned in the previous section.
-When completed, the process will restore Istio back to the Istio version that was installed before.
+The steps are identical to the upgrade process described in the previous section, only using the `istioctl` binary corresponding to the lower version (e.g., 1.6.5).
+When completed, Istio will be restored to the previously installed version.

-`istioctl install` can be used to install an older version of the Istio control plane, but is not recommended because it does not perform any checks.
+Alternatively, `istioctl install` can be used to install an older version of the Istio control plane, but is not recommended because it does not perform any checks.
 For example, default values applied to the cluster for a configuration profile may change without warning.